yuzawa-san/wawona/README.md

 - Run it from your terminal: `wawona`
 - On initial run, you will be asked provide configuration: email and password.
 - You may be prompted to for an MFA token periodically.
+- Use the up/down arrows, spacebar, and return keys to select items in lists

 ### Reset